Hermann-web/blog/web-source/docs/blog/posts/software-and-tools/dev/grpc/grpc-getting-started.md

 ## Introduction to gRPC

-__Have you encountered gRPC, high-performance, open-source framework that allows developers to build distributed systems and microservices ?__
+__Have you heard of gRPC, high-performance, open-source framework that allows developers to build distributed systems and microservices ?__

 [gPRC](https://github.com/grpc/grpc) uses protocol buffers as its interface definition language and provides features such as bi-directional streaming and flow control.